Amberdawn's Private Dog Park In Lincoln City | Sniffspot

 Other spots nearby

-The wet weather has arrived!
-There is standing water in the lower section that most dogs think is a blast to run through!
-You may want to bring a towel (and some rain boots for yourself if you’d like to walk the property).
+Newly expanded area- now 1.25 acres.
+More room to run at the same price! 🌲 🌲 🐕 🐩 🌲 🌲 Our place is peaceful and fun to explore.
+Great for dogs of all temperaments.
+We have a private parking area with a double gated system to keep everyone safe.
 Fully fenced area with beautiful views.
 A great space for all dogs with all energy levels.
+There is a large willow tree that provides amazing cool shade during the warm months and protection from the weather during rainy months.
 There is some standing water in parts of the fields during rainy seasons.
 Please pick up after your dogs.
 There are fruit trees on site.
 Feel free to take as much as you would like for yourself, your livestock or for compost!
 If you loved your visit, please share your experience with family and friends! **Interesting ecological fact if you see rainbow coloring on top of some of the standing water… it is NOT from chemicals or an oil slick.
 Here’s the explanation. 🙂 A common naturally occurring oily sheen originates from the seed cones of cypress trees.
 The cones usually fall into the water below the cypress, and an obvious rainbow sheen forms on the surface around the seed pod.
 In puddles of woodlands or around the edges of stagnant or very slowly moving water, it is common to find sheens covering the water in and about leaves and other vegetation.
 It is tempting to wonder what form of pollution resulted in the sheens, but the answer is microscopic - and natural.
 Tiny iron-loving bacteria of many types may be involved.
 A common tale is that some species of bacteria that live in areas with no oxygen (anaerobic conditions) get their energy by converting Ferric Iron (Fe III) to Ferrous Iron (Fe II) (chemists call this process reduction).
 As the Ferrous Iron moves through the ground water, it encounters water with oxygen, chemically fuses with the oxygen (chemists call this oxidation), then precipitates (separates from the water) and floats on the surface as a colorful sheen.
 There are species of bacteria that may help accelerate the oxidation process, and the most common is Theobacillis ferroxidans.
 At times, a significant area of the water’s surface may be covered and the sheen is as reflective as a mirror, having little rainbow-effect.

 Fully Fenced